eh3rrera/ocpj8-notes/05-Java-Stream-API/4-Develop-code-that-uses-Stream-data-methods-and-calculation-methods.md

 `OptionalDouble average()`
 Terminal operation that returns an OptionalDouble describing the arithmetic mean of elements of the stream, or an empty optional if this stream is empty.

-Except for `average()` that always returns an OptionalDouble, the other methods return a long and OptionalLong for LongStream, and a dobule and OptionalDouble for DoubleStream.
+Except for `average()` that always returns an OptionalDouble, the other methods return a long and OptionalLong for LongStream, and a double and OptionalDouble for DoubleStream.

 Here's an example:
 ````java